21 December 2016

 The Christchurch Adventure Park sits on 900 acres of forested land known as the Cashmere Forest.
 Stage One of the development will house kilometers of mountain bike routes, 2km of zip lines through the forest, sightseeing, rock climbing a café bar seating up to 180 people as well as a 4 seater high speed chair lift that will be able to transport up to 1200 adventure seekers per hour.

 Select Evolution, the mastermind behind the Adventure Park, is delighted to realize many years of hard work.
 “The idea was originally conceived prior to the earthquakes.
 We looked at many sites around the world but this one stood out.
 It is a truly special place and I can’t wait to see the look on people’s faces when they ride the chair, take their first ride down the trail or experience the zipline or just to come and have a drink in the café nestled in the forest.
 That’s what building an adventure park is all about, the people."
 Select Evolution Chair, Fiona Sutton says.

 The Christchurch Adventure Park is the largest mountain bike park in the Southern Hemisphere and will be the world’s first bike park to operate 365 days a year.
 The purpose built high-speed chair lift for carrying bikes and people to the top of the mountain is the longest in New Zealand at 1.8km long.
 While the four legged, dual zip line tour will see adventure seekers flying 180m above the forest floor.

-The Christchurch Adventure Park opened its doors initially to their Stoke Pass Holders, 1500 individuals who bought early bird tickets.
-The Park will open is doors to the General Public today, Wednesday 21st December.
+The Christchurch Adventure Park has opened its doors initially to their Stoke Pass Holders, 1500 individuals who bought early bird tickets.
+The Park will open its doors to the general public today.